mozilla/personatestuser.org/README.md

 Note that *env* is not an option, since the email has already been created for a certain server environment.

+Again, the audience must include the protocol and be url-encoded.

 ### Cancel Account